erichlof/AntiGravity-Pool/README.md

 <br>
 Mobile Controls <br>

-* swipe to aim cueball
+* Swipe to aim cueball
-* pinch to dolly camera in or out
+* Pinch to dolly camera in or out
 * small up button above directional controls to enter shot mode.
 Power will oscillate
 * small up button again to shoot!
 * when shot has been made and balls are moving, directional arrows to fly around the scene